The Plaster of Thought-Walls (Translated)

 Dear Bangladesh,

-we shall be.
+we will be.
 Always.

 What can I do!
 I love you so!!